Projects > Product Design - 2024

 Product Design - 2024

 To check your medical records, doctors use what’s called an EHR.
-In 2023, IMO Health offered a kind of add-on that enabled users of the NextGen EHR to curate records in ways that system alone could not.
-The add-on came as an on-prem integration, but, in the fall of that year, IMO decided to move those capabilities out onto the Web.
+IMO Health offers a kind of add-on to the NextGen EHR.
+It enables doctors to curate medical records in ways NextGen alone could not.
+The add-on came as an on-prem integration, but, in Q3 of 2023, IMO decided to move those capabilities out onto the Web.
 This provided an opportunity to re-imagine the product’s troublesome user experience.
-This is the story of how I successfully did that using prototypes to elicit feedback and by iterating based on that feedback.
+This is the story of how I did that by using prototypes to elicit feedback.
+And by iterating based on that feedback.

 Where We Landed